 This Chase Freedom review hopefully shows how it is one of the best rewards credit cards because you get up to 5% on purchases, have flexible redemption options, and don’t pay an annual fee.
-If you prefer travel rewards before cash rewards, you might consider a travel credit card like the Chase Sapphire Preferred first.
-It can be a quicker way to find more value from each point.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.